 What is supply chain sustainability?

-Simply put, a sustainable supply chain is one that can ensure all stages of the supply chain journey (from harvesting raw materials and manufacturing to last mile delivery of finished goods to consumers) are designed to account for human rights and fair labor practices, to minimize the negative environmental impact, to minimize material waste, and ultimately, to ensure future generations can continue reaping the benefits of economic and social growth.
+Simply put, a sustainable supply chain is one that can ensure all stages of the supply chain journey (from harvesting raw materials and manufacturing to last-mile delivery of finished goods to consumers) are designed to account for human rights and fair labour practices, to minimize the negative environmental impact, to minimize material waste, and ultimately, to ensure future generations can continue reaping the benefits of economic and social growth.

 Short history of supply chain sustainability